RabinDas03/project2/README.md

 # new project

-this is new project which i create in my local system written by rabin das
+this is new project which i created in my local system written by rabin das.